ibm-js/delite/docs/index.md

   selection state of its internal items.
-* [Store](Store.md) - mixin to query a store object from the [dstore](https://github.com/SitePen/dstore/blob/master/README.md) project and create render items for this widget based on the store items.
+* [Store](Store.md) - mixin to query a store object from the [dstore](https://github.com/SitePen/dstore/blob/master/README.md) project and create render items for this widget based on the source items.
-* [StoreMap](StoreMap.md) - extension of [Store](Store.md) that performs some automatic mapping between the properties on the store items and the properties on the render items
+* [StoreMap](StoreMap.md) - extension of [Store](Store.md) that performs some automatic mapping between the properties on the source items and the properties on the render items
 * [Widget](Widget.md) - base class for visual widgets